U.S. does not plan cyber sanctions before Xi visit

-WASHINGTON (Reuters) - The United States does not plan to impose sanctions on Chinese entities for economic cyber attacks ahead of next week’s U.S. visit by Chinese President Xi Jinping, a U.S. official and a person briefed on the White House’s thinking said on Tuesday.
+WASHINGTON, Sept 15 (Reuters) - The United States does not plan to impose sanctions on Chinese entities for economic cyber attacks ahead of next week’s U.S. visit by Chinese President Xi Jinping, a senior U.S. official said on Tuesday.

 The official, who spoke on condition of anonymity, suggested the reason was to avoid casting a shadow over Xi’s visit rather than the emergence of any major agreement between the two sides over how to handle the issue.